ckaestne/cmujuggling/_includes/home.md

-### Festival: Nov 1-3, 2019

-For the third year in a row, we will host the [FluggleBurgh](festival/) juggling festival.
-It will be Nov 1-3, 2019 in Pittsburgh.

 ### Juggle With Us!

+**The juggling club is taking a break until meetings are safer again.
+Watch our mailing list for updates.
+Also our [FluggleBurgh](festival/) festival will take a break and will hopefully be back late 2021.**

-We meet twice a week on the CMU campus:
+During normal times, we meet twice a week on the CMU campus:

  - **Sundays at 3 PM**, Schenley Plaza or Newell-Simon Hall Atrium
  - **Wednesdays at 5 PM**, Outside on the Cut or Roberts Engineering Hall Atrium